f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 Adding Allowed IPs for SNMP via API
 -----------------------------------

-By default SNMP queries are not allowed into the F5OS layer.
-Before enabling SNMP you'll need to open up the out-of-band management port on F5OS-C to allow SNMP queries (on both the system controller and on all the chassis partitions).
+By default, SNMP queries are not allowed into the F5OS layer.
+Before enabling SNMP. you'll need to open up the out-of-band management port on F5OS-C to allow SNMP queries (on both the system controller and on all the chassis partitions).
 Below is an example of allowing multiple SNMP endpoints to access SNMP on the system on port 161.

 .. code-block:: bash